-Companies and people are very dependent on data.
+Companies are very dependent on data.
 Whereas a person cannot survive without air, water, and food, businesses cannot survive without data.
-Forty percent of companies that do not have proper backup or disaster recovery plans in place do not survive a disaster.
+Forty percent of companies that do not have proper backup or disaster recovery plans do not survive a disaster.

-It is extremely important that your company has a backup strategy and solution in place.
+Your company must have a backup strategy and solution in place.
 Otherwise, you can be a statistic.

-The Backup Administrator’s primary initial task is to understand, define, and manage what data to back up and protect.
-To reduce the risk of data loss, you want to back up files and databases, but you also want to back up your operating systems, applications, configuration — everything you can.
+The backup administrator's primary initial task is to understand, define, and manage what data to back up and protect.
+To reduce the risk of data loss, you want to back up files and databases and back up your operating systems, applications, configuration — everything you can.
 If you use virtualization, you want to back up your hosts and management console, not just your virtual machines (VMs).
 If you use a cloud infrastructure-as-a-service (IaaS), you want to include that in your scope.
-And, don't forget mobile devices — your CEO's tablet could hold critical company data that can be more important than the data stored on some of your servers.
+And don't forget mobile devices — your CEO's tablet could hold critical company data that can be more important than the data stored on some of your servers.

 When you choose a backup solution, be sure that it can protect all your data.
-Otherwise, some data will go unprotected or you may need multiple backup solutions.
+Otherwise, some data will go unprotected, or you may need multiple backup solutions.
 For example, if you have a physical server in your data center, a solution that only backs up your VMs isn't enough.
-Instead, you need to implement multiple, disparate solutions — or better still — use a solution that backs up every device and system in your backup scope.
+Instead, it would be best if you implement multiple, disparate solutions — or better still — use a solution that backs up every device and system in your backup scope.

 Types of data to back up

-A shorter RPO means losing less data, but it requires more backups, more storage capacity, and more computing and network resources for backup to run.
+A shorter RPO means losing fewer data, but it requires more backups, more storage capacity, and more computing and network resources for the backup to run.
 A longer RPO is more affordable, but it means losing more data.

 Many small and medium-sized companies usually define an RPO of 24 hours, which means you need to back up daily.
-With modern backup solutions, you can implement RPOs as short as a few minutes.
-You can also have tiered RPOs — shorter RPOs for critical systems, and longer RPOs for secondary systems.
+With modern backup solutions, you can implement RPOs in as little as a few minutes.
+You can also have tiered RPOs — shorter RPOs for critical systems and longer RPOs for secondary systems.

 Involve your business stakeholders in discussions on system RPOs and RTOs.
 Once these are defined, you can decide on your solutions and storage.

-There are multiple types of backup solutions and tools available on the market that deliver different RPOs, RTOs, and handle different scopes.
+Multiple types of backup solutions and tools are available on the market to deliver different RPOs and RTOs, and handle different scopes.
 Here are the most popular ones.

-These appliances often include storage, which comes as a 19" rack-mounted device that you install and connect to your network.
-The appliances are easy to install and configure.
-In most cases, you do not need to provision a separate server, operating system, or install any software.
+These appliances often include storage, a 19" rack-mounted device that you install and connect to your network.
+The machines are easy to install and configure.
+In most cases, you do not need to provision a separate server or operating system or install any software.
 The agents installed on your systems perform the backups, and you access the solution via a graphical interface provided with the appliance.

 However, remember that if you have a hardware appliance and it fails, you lose your entire data backup solution.
-Even if you backed up to a secondary location, you need to re-provision the backup solution before you can recover, which increases your recovery times.
+Even if you backed up to a secondary location, you need to reprovision the backup solution before recovering, which increases your recovery times.

 Software solutions are installed on your own systems and handle the backup process.
 Many solutions allow you to use existing systems, but some require dedicated servers provisioned just for backup.
 For these, you need to install and configure the operating system and the backup software.
 In many cases, you can install the software on a virtual machine (VM).

-Compared to hardware appliances, software solutions offer greater flexibility, especially if your infrastructure changes often.
-Also, software solutions can be less expensive than purchasing a hardware appliance bundle and they also allow you to choose and provision your own storage.
+Software solutions offer greater flexibility than hardware appliances, especially if your infrastructure changes often.
+Also, software solutions can be less expensive than purchasing a hardware appliance bundle, and they also allow you to choose and provision your own storage.